Boris Johnson says gas station crisis is stabilizing | ExBulletin

 Boris Johnson says gas station crisis is stabilizing

-Boris Johnson said the situation at gas station forecourts was “stabilizing” as he urged motorists to go about their business normally.
+oris Johnson said the situation at gas station forecourts was stabilizing as he urged motorists to go about their business as normal.

 After days of chaos, with long lines for gasoline and dry stations, the prime minister said he understood the frustration drivers felt as they struggled to refuel.